Competitive Swimming

 AAAA (USA Swimming)Elite national level.
 Very few achieve this.

 Every level represents real progress.
 Moving from B to A might take a full season.
 Moving from AA to AAA might take two or three.
 Do not treat standards as pass/fail.
 They are markers on a long path.
+For a deeper dive into each country's system, see our guides to USA Swimming time standards and Swimming Canada standards.

 Why Context Matters More Than the Label